Everything PR News

 03 · The Regulatory Layer

 Every operator in this directory works against the same regulatory architecture.
 The U.S. financial communications environment is structured by four primary bodies — the SEC (which administers Regulation FD and the broader disclosure framework), FINRA (the principal frontline regulator for broker-dealers, covered in detail at EPR's canonical FINRA reference), the Federal Reserve (which oversees bank holding companies and systemically important financial institutions), and the CFTC (which oversees commodities and futures markets).
-The fintech crisis bench includes Robinhood (covered in EPR's Robinhood crisis retrospective), FTX, and the 2023 SVB collapse — each a structural case study that the contemporary financial PR operator runs against.
+The fintech crisis bench includes Robinhood (covered in EPR's Robinhood crisis retrospective), FTX, and the 2023 SVB collapse — each a structural case study that the contemporary financial services PR operator runs against.

 04 · The Directory

-The firms running the category in 2026
+The firms running the category

 Tier 1 — M&A, IR, and Capital Markets Specialists